 The next big Festival is Easter, six weeks before Easter the ﬂowers are all removed, as it is the beginning of Lent and the Church is bare of ﬂowers until The Easter Vigil.
 Then after the service of light. the congregation comes into a Church to be greeted by beautiful arrangements of white lilies bought by donations in memory of loved ones.

 Then on, after Easter until Advent we usually keep two large arrangements going in the Church, one next to the Lectern and one in the Porch, if there are an excess of ﬂowers, we often have an extra arrangement in front of the High Altar.
 The other Festivals during the year that we tend to make a special effort are Pentecost, Harvest and Remembrance Sunday.
-We have a good Rota of helpful ladies from the congregation who volunteer to do arrangements and keep the ﬂowers going between Easter and Advent, it is like painting , a very calming and restful hobby to do especially if you enjoy ﬂowers and it is all part of God’s Creation to enjoy.
+Volunteers are always welcome to join the team to do arrangements – it’s a very calming and restful hobby to do especially if you enjoy ﬂowers and it is all part of God’s Creation to enjoy.